adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 shows, so it is read out of the description `CubeMain.txt` carries on the row; a realm that adds a family of its own reads as a crafted item until it is named here.

-Each result is drawn in the colour the item it makes is drawn in, in the list and at the top of the summary panel alike, so the crafting recipes read orange, the rerolls blue and yellow, the unique upgrades gold and the runes in their own orange.
-Where the game gives a name no colour of its own it is drawn in gold rather than in white: a plain name is white in game, but so is everything else in the panel around it, and gold is what keeps a name reading as one.

-Pointing at a row lifts it to white, as it does on the other tabs.

 ### Summary panel